REACH OUT TODAY

 Moreover, it’s easy to overdose on Xanax.
 This is especially the case when taking Xanax with alcohol (people who suffer from anxiety often abuse alcohol).

-If you or a loved one are looking struggling with anxiety or Xanax addiction, South Coast Behavioral Health is here to help.
+If you or a loved one are struggling with anxiety or Xanax addiction, South Coast Behavioral Health is here to help.
 The first step in treating Xanax addiction is a medical detox.
 This means using drugs to manage withdrawal symptoms.

 Our medical detox program in California is staffed by caring and compassionate professionals who can provide you with medications to manage your withdrawal symptoms.
 This may include things like anti-seizure medication and antidepressants.